ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-k8.md

 ## Before you begin

 To upgrade your network, you need to [retrieve your entitlement key](/docs/blockchain-sw-213?topic=blockchain-sw-213-deploy-k8#deploy-k8-entitlement-key) from the My {{site.data.keyword.IBM_notm}} Dashboard, and [create a Kubernetes secret](/docs/blockchain-sw-213?topic=blockchain-sw-213-deploy-k8#deploy-k8-docker-registry-secret) to store the key on your namespace.
 If the Entitlement key secret was removed from your cluster, or if your key is expired, then you need to download another key and create a new secret.

+Occasionally, a five node ordering service that was deployed using v2.1.2 will be deleted by the Kubernetes garbage collector because it considers the nodes a resource that needs to be cleaned up.
+This process is both random and unrecoverable --- if the ordering service is deleted, all of the channels hosted on it are permanently lost.
+To prevent this, the `ownerReferences` field in the configuration of each ordering node must be removed **before upgrading to v2.1.3**.
+For the steps about how to pull the configuration file, remove `ordererReferences`, and apply the change, see [Known issues](https://cloud.ibm.com/docs/blockchain-sw?topic=blockchain-sw-sw-known-issues#sw-known-issues-ordering-service-delete).
+{:important}

 ## Step one: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
 {: #upgrade-k8-operator}